oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/set-up-wktui-app.md

 Each release has many assets.
 For a detailed description of them, see [Install WKT UI]({{< relref "/setup/install.md" >}}).

+### Important Note for macOS Users

+Newer Mac machines use Apple Silicon CPUs, which are a type of ARM CPUs.
+This guide uses the OCI Oracle Kubernetes Engine (OKE) for deployment of the WebLogic Server domain.
+By default, OKE nodes are provisioned using AMD (Intel-compatible) CPUs.
+This will require using a new feature in WKTUI 2.0 that supports cross-architecture images.
+Rancher Desktop (and most other Docker providers) rely on QEMU (Quick Emulator) to support cross-architecture capabilities.
+As of the writing of this guide, Rancher Desktop with QEMU cross-architecture builds are not as reliable as we would like.
+Our advice is to open the Rancher Desktop `Preferences` window, navigate to `Virtual Machine` -> `Emulation`, and change the `Virtual Machine Type` from `QEMU` to `VZ`.
+The author also checked the `VZ Option` to `Enable Rosetta support`, though this is probably not required.
+This will provide a more reliable cross-architecture container image building environment.

+{{< img "Rancher Desktop Virtual Machine Emulation" "images/rancher-desktop-emulation.png" >}}

+If you choose not to do this, the image builds may occasionally hang and have to be killed.
+This is a symptom of the reliability issue that we have seen with QEMU.
+If you run into this issue, you may want to reconsider the change suggested in the previous paragraph.

 ### WKTUI Startup

 WKTUI requires Internet connectivity, not only for proper UI rendering, but also for REST APIs calls that it makes to GitHub for detecting and downloading updates, when they are available, and for determining the available versions of related software.
 As such, WKTUI checks for Internet connectivity at application startup.
 If WKTUI fails its Internet connectivity check, it will display the Network Configuration dialog.